-When discussing about sustainability within the hotel sector, one of the main issues that are analyzed in the data collection phase is the hotel infrastructure, looking at it from an environmental perspective.
+When discussing sustainability within the hotel sector, one of the main issues that are analyzed in the data collection phase is the hotel infrastructure, looking at it from an environmental perspective.
 We take into account the cost of supplies, information on recent changes or improvements, consumption of supplies, waste management, and natural resources, etc.

 With a view to positive social impact, we train our employees to make them better professionals and better people, to teach them how to achieve their goals, and to make them part of the company's collective goals.

 Source: Room Mate Hotels

 Upcycling is seeing a waste, a refusal, as an opportunity to create something new and beautiful.
 For example, use nylon to repair or mend the elbow or collar of your jacket or.
 Or replace pieces of one jacket by transferring them to another.
 There are an infinite number of "cut and sew" solutions to have more original and vintage clothes.

-By developing actions in hotels that support specific objectives, such as the example given, we can have greater positive impact.
+By developing actions in hotels that support specific objectives, such as the example given, we can have a greater positive impact.

 At the socioeconomic level, employees tend to feel more included, responsible consumption is promoted, something that employees can adopt in their private lives.
 At the same time, fighting with a sustainable fashion brand will have a positive impact on the local economy, as these brands are normally socially committed to those closest to them.

 At a cultural level, the message that sustainability is essential, it is emitted and is transmitted to the different stakeholders that are part of the business: clients, employees, suppliers, etc. All the relationships catch the message that the business shares.

-Regarding the environment, by using sustainable materials we respect the natural environment that surrounds us, but recycling and upcycling, we can convert waste into usable material.
+Regarding the environment, by using sustainable materials we respect the natural environment that surrounds us, but by recycling and upcycling, we can convert waste into usable material.
 Using the current advances that exist in the fashion industry, we will be able to achieve a more positive impact on the hospitality sector.

-For these reasons, ethical fashion, or the use of sustainable or recycled materials, it has a positive impact and complements all the sustainability actions that hotels take.
+For these reasons, ethical fashion, or the use of sustainable or recycled materials, has a positive impact and complements all the sustainability actions that hotels take.